yepitsaname/PokeCard/README.md

 - [x] Gets Pokemon ability data and displays it
    - [x] Fetch ability information
 - [x] Gets Pokemon image data and displays it
-- [ ] Gets Pokemon Pokedex data based on most recent generation
+- [x] CHANGE Gets Pokemon Pokedex data based on the first english entry
-   - [ ] Fetch pokedex information
+   - [x] Fetch pokedex information
 - [x] Gets Pokemon stats and displays them
    - - [x] Text
    - - [x] Bar graph
       - - [x] Set width of a div equal to 255 / pokemon stat * 90 (max width of div)
-   - - [ ] Chart
+   - - [x] Chart
       - - [x] Uses a canvas to draw lines and points
       - - [x] Has math to determine points on a graph for each stat
       - - [x] Stroke outer and inner graph shapes